-- 3. Where a Bill contains provisions- - (a) which charge expenditure on the Scottish Consolidated Fund, or - (b) the likely effect of which would be to- - (i) increase significantly expenditure charged on that Fund;
+(b) the likely effect of which would be to increase significantly expenditure charged on that Fund,

-(ii) give rise to significant expenditure payable out of that Fund for a new purpose; or no proceedings may be taken on the Bill at any Stage after Stage 1 unless the Parliament has by resolution agreed to the expenditure or the increase in expenditure being charged on or, as the case may be, payable out of that Fund.
+3A.
+Where a Bill contains provisions the likely effect of which would be to increase significantly expenditure payable out of the Scottish Consolidated Fund for any purpose, no proceedings may be taken on the Bill at any Stage after Stage 1 unless the Parliament has by resolution agreed to the increase in expenditure being payable out of that Fund.